hvesalai/emacs-scala-mode/README.md

 'reluctant' (default) mode is geared toward a general style of coding and the 'eager' for strictly functional style.
 A third mode called 'operators' is between the two.
-You can configure the mode from the mode customization menu (M-x customize-mode).
+You can configure the mode from the mode customization menu (use M-x customize-mode when in scala-mode).

 The difference between the modes is how they treat run-on lines.
 For example, the 'eager' mode will indent 'map' in the following code